Court of Justice of the European Union (CJEU)

 The Court of Justice interprets EU law to make sure it is applied in the same way in all EU countries, and settles legal disputes between national governments and EU institutions.
 It can also, in certain circumstances, be used by individuals, companies or organizations to take action against an EU institution, if they feel it has somehow infringed their rights.
 The CJEU is divided into two courts: The Court of Justice (1 judge from each member state) which deals with preliminary rulings from national courts, and the General Court (2 judges from each member state) which deals with companies, individual complaints, and cases brought up by EU governments.

 Each judge is appointed for a renewable 6-year term, and each judge selects a president who serves a renewable 3-year term.
-The current president is Koen Lenaerts, he was elected in 2015 and is up for re-appointment this October.
+The current president is Koen Lenaerts, he was first elected in 2015.

 Interested in visiting the CJEU?
-Have a look at the following information: http://curia.europa.eu/jcms/jcms/Jo2_7019/ or watch out for their annual open day in spring.
+Have a look at the following information: Visits or watch out for their annual open day in spring.

 - Address: Rue du Fort Niedergrünewald, L–2925 Luxembourg